FinOpsPP/Framework-Assessment/guidelines/scoring.md

         whenever
         whenever 2

+**YAML Format**:

+---
 ### Sequential Process

 **Score Type**: `sequential`

+**Description**:
 This scoring method includes a rank ordered list of a procedure that FinOps teams should follow to improve their maturity.
 These tasks must be done in the order that they appear, otherwise no additional points are calculated.
 For example, cost allocation usually starts very broad and then gets more granular over time.
 Those more granular allocations can only come after initial broader allocations are completed.

+**Example**:

+**YAML Format**:

+---

 ## Weights:

+Weights are a way for finops teams to customize the assessment based on what is important to the business.
+For example, if an action or entire capability is low priority for the business, then you can essentially filter those out of the assessment by setting the weight to zero.
+A company may still prioritize completing multiplle actions, but some actions are higher priority than others.
+You can add in this customization by adjusting the weights.
+A weight of 1 means top priority, but a weight of 0.5 might mean it is a nice to have or a stretch goal.

+## Targets:

+This is the maturity goal that a finops team wants to reach by the next assessment evaluation, or over a longer term.
+For each action, the target is the desired maturity score after improvements are made, not a current evaluation of the score.
+For example, a company may desire to be at a level 10 maturity for an action in the next few years, but a quarterly target may be to increase that score by one or two points based on the team capacity for improvements.